 Music can improve the quality of your sleep.
 The next step is to find headphones that suit your sleeping habits.
 Probably you are so in love with your tunes you love to go to sleep with them.

 Whatever the reason you are getting headphones for sleeping there are a host of options available to you.
-For this reason we have compiled a list of the Top 10 Best Headphones for Sleeping 2017.
+For this reason we have compiled a list of the Best Headphones to Sleep In.
 You can have a look at the best and make a selection which best suites your need.

 Our guess is that you are aware conventional headphones are not ideal for sleeping, they are not near comfortable when you have to be in bed with a bulky headphones.
 Even the expensive collection of the best noise cancelling headphones will not give you the same comfort for the cheapest headphones designed specially for sleeping.